Redemptive Good

 • God may use our unfortunate circumstances to protect us from hidden risks and temptations.

-• We may gain confidence by learning that we can overcome any soulful adversity when we rely on God for strength.
+• We may gain confidence by learning that we can overcome any soulful adversity by relying on God for strength.

 • Affliction may motivate us to purge our lives of unrighteousness.

-• Distress may prompt us to take better care of ourselves physically and live a healthy, balanced life.
+• Distress may prompt us to take better care of ourselves physically and lead a healthier, more balanced life.

-• Suffering may change our attitude about money and make us more careful financially or more generous to others.
+• Suffering may change our attitude towards money, making us more cautious financially or more generous towards others.

 Through Us

-• God may generate a spiritual legacy through our example that benefits our family and friends.
+• God may build a spiritual legacy through our example, benefiting our family and friends.

-• If we require the assistance of others, God may use our dependency to teach our helpers about serving unselfishly.
+• If we need ongoing help from others, God may use our dependence to teach them to serve unselfishly.

-• If our suffering stems from poor decisions made by others, God may use our forgiveness to draw them to himself so he can change their lives.
+• If our suffering stems from poor decisions made by others, God may use our forgiveness to draw them to himself and change their lives.

-• Those within our circle of influence may learn from our situation and take steps to avoid the same misfortune.
+• Those within our circle of influence may learn from our situation and take steps to avoid similar misfortune.

 • Our righteous response to distress may inspire others to seek God and his will for their lives.